open-amt-cloud-toolkit/docs/docs/GetStarted/setup.md

 --8<-- "References/abbreviations.md"
-#Express Setup

-This setup installs the MPS and RPS microservices as Docker* containers, standardized packages containing an application's source code, libraries, environment, and dependencies.
+This setup runs the MPS and RPS microservices as Docker* containers, standardized packages containing an application's source code, libraries, environment, and dependencies.

 ## Get the Toolkit